Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 - Difficulty breathing while sleeping or feeding

 - Conditions such as gastric reflux, low blood sugar, or a head injury

-- Prematurity, upper airway deformity, or some genetic conditions
+- An upper airway problem, or some genetic conditions

 What are the signs of infant apnea?

-Most periods of apnea happen while your baby is sleeping but can also happen while he is awake.
-You might notice any of the following in your baby:
+Most periods of apnea happen while your baby is sleeping but can also happen while he or she is awake.
+You might notice any of the following:

 - Cool skin that looks pale and blue